 4.4.
 Annual influenza vaccination program

-All Category A workers/ new recruits must receive a seasonal influenza vaccine during the influenza season (as defined in Section 1.2 Key definitions) and by 1 June each year.
+All Category A workers/ new recruits must receive a seasonal influenza vaccine during the influenza season (as defined in Section 1.2 Key definitions) and by 1 June each year for workers employed in existing positions.